Jaymo33/Blog-Extensor/src/content/blog/439-fan-oven-to-conventional-oven-conversion-fahrenheit.md

     "name": "How do I know if my oven is a fan oven or conventional oven?", "acceptedAnswer": {
     "@type": "Answer",
     "text": "Fan ovens have a fan symbol on the control panel, usually near the temperature settings.
 If your oven doesn’t have this symbol, it’s likely a conventional oven.
-You can also check the manual or look for terms like \"convection\" or \"forced air\" to identify a fan oven."
+You can also check the manual or look for terms like "convection" or "forced air" to identify a fan oven."
     }
     },
     {